Yard Sale Tips and Prep Ideas

 My friend Ellen asked me to help her move some things outside for her garage sale.
-Recently seperated, she was selling off some old furniture and things because she was downsizing from a house to an apartment.
+Recently separated, she was selling off some old furniture and things because she was downsizing from a house to an apartment.
 It was two weeks before her sale–but she wanted to move these things out into the garage now.
 I could understand how she wanted to get things organized – but I never dreamed all the yard sale tips I would learn from this one yard sale!
-I went to Ellen’s house and I have to say….
-I was shocked (and impressed)!
+I went to Ellen’s house and I have to say… I was shocked (and impressed)!

 Ellen had things meticulously hung on hangers with a price tag and maybe a comment that said…”small stain on right sleeve” or “only worn once”.
 The toys she was selling were CLEAN and some even had the original box or at least instructions.
-She even had tags on them that would say things like…”Batteries in it are new” or “my 3 year old played with this toy for hours” or even ….”award winning toys for ages 4-5″.
+She even had tags on them that would say things like…”Batteries in it are new” or “my 3-year-old played with this toy for hours” or even ….”award-winning toys for ages 4-5″.
 I was totally fascinated with all the detail.
 It actually made me want to buy stuff.
 I’d say this is one of the biggest yard sale tips to try and follow – be detailed, take the time.

 The dishes she was selling were clean, stacked neatly.
 Everything had a price tag and was clean, neat and most times had a little comment card on it.
 (I personally loved these little comment cards.
 I think in the end it saves the person having the yard sale a lot of time that would be spent answering questions.
 So add to your yard sale tips to make comment cards!)

-Out in the kitchen Ellen had all kinds of ingredients she had picked up from the store to bake quick breads.
+Out in the kitchen, Ellen had all kinds of ingredients she had picked up from the store to bake quick breads.
 I was like–“Whose having a carry in?”
 Ellen told me she always baked mini quick bread loaves like zucchini and banana nut and sold them at her yard sale for $5 a loaf!
 I was again….shocked!!
 You bake????
 OK – so this isn’t so much one of the yard sale tips – but it’s a good way to make even more at yard sales.
 You can make a tidy profit selling goodies and drinks!

 But I was in store for the biggest shock of all the day I came to the yard sale to help her set up and greet customers.

 She had put colorful, pretty signs up everywhere and ran a small ad in the paper.
 She had balloons on her mailbox.
-Her two kids (nine year old Zack and 11 year old Taylor) were manning the lemonade, coffee, water and bread table.
+Her two kids (nine-year-old Zack and 11-year-old Taylor) were manning the lemonade, coffee, water and bread table.
 All the clothes were hung by type, gender and age.
 Household goods were together on a table.

 It was like a REAL store, only in Ellen’s driveway.